 hansjörg weißbrich, bfs

-Weißbrich most recently won Best Editing at the Film Independent Spirit Awards and Outstanding Editing at Newport Beach Film Festival for his work on the Paramount feature September 5 for director Tim Fehlbaum, which premiered at Venice Film Festival.
+Weißbrich notably won Best Editing at the German Film Awards and Film Independent Spirit Awards for his work on the Paramount feature September 5 for director Tim Fehlbaum, which premiered at Venice Film Festival.
 Weißbrich also received a Critics Choice nomination, and the film was nominated for Best Motion Picture at the Golden Globes.

 He is best known for his collaboration with director Maria Schrader on the films She Said, I’m Your Man, Stefan Zweig: Farewell To Europe, and on the Emmy-winning Netflix series Unorthodox.
 Weißbrich also has a longtime working relationship with highly acclaimed German director Hans-Christian Schmid.
 Since 1995, they have worked together on 8 feature films, including Sandra Hüller’s feature film debut Requiem, which won her a Silver Bear for Best Actress at the Berlin Film Festival in 2006 and marked the starting point of her world career.